Students share: How I got my first job at SPU

 3. SPU’s website

-“I worked at Subway right across the street during my first quarter at SPU, and I found this job through SPU’s dining services website.” — Julia Chen, junior, nursing major
+“I worked at Subway right across the street during my first quarter at SPU, and I found this job through SPU’s dining services website.” — Julia Chen, senior, nursing major

 “I am a teacher’s assistant in the physics department.
-I was encouraged to apply by one of my professors.” — Alicia Termini, junior, elementary education major
+I was encouraged to apply by one of my professors.” — Alicia Termini, senior, elementary education major

 5. Campus connections